Homomesies on permutations -- an analysis of maps and statistics in the FindStat database: Introduction

 \section{Introduction}

 Dynamical algebraic combinatorics is the study of objects important in algebra and combinatorics through the lens of dynamics.
 In this paper, we focus on permutations, which are fundamental objects in algebra, combinatorics, representation theory, geometry, probability, and many other areas of mathematics.
 They are intrinsically dynamical, acting on sets by permuting their components.
 Here, we study bijections on permutations $f:S_n\rightarrow S_n$, so the $n!$ elements being permuted are themselves permutations.
-In particular, we find and prove many instances of \emph{homomesy}~\cite{PR2015}, an important phenomenon in dynamical algebraic combinatorics that occurs when the average value of some \emph{statistic} (a meaningful map $g:S_n\rightarrow \mathbb{Z}$) is the same over each orbit of the action.
-Homomesy occurs in many contexts, notably that of \textit{rowmotion} on order ideals of certain families of posets and \emph{promotion} on various sets of tableaux.
+In particular, we find and prove many instances of \emph{homomesy}~\cite{PR2015}, an important phenomenon in dynamical algebraic combinatorics that occurs when the average value of some \emph{statistic} (a map $g:S_n\rightarrow \mathbb{Z}$) is the same over each orbit of the action.
+Homomesy occurs in many contexts, notably that of {rowmotion} on order ideals of certain families of posets and {promotion} on various sets of tableaux.
 See Subsection~\ref{sec:homomesy} for more specifics on homomesy and~\cite{Roby2016,Striker2017,SW2012} for further discussion.

+A prototypical example of our homomesy results is as follows.
+Consider the Kreweras complement map $\K:S_n\rightarrow S_n$ (from Definition \ref{def:krew}).
+We show in Proposition \ref{Khom lastentry} that the last entry statistic of a permutation exhibits homomesy with respect to the Kreweras complement.
+See Figure~\ref{fig:ex} for an example of this result in the case $n=3$.

-Rather than pick actions and statistics at random to test for homomesy, we used FindStat~\cite{FindStat}, the combinatorial statistics database, which (at the time of writing) includes 387 permutation statistics and 19 bijective maps on permutations.
-Using the interface with SageMath~\cite{sage} computational software, we tested all combinations of these maps and statistics, finding 117 potential instances of homomesy, involving 68 statistics and 9 maps.
-Our main results are Theorems~\ref{thm:LC}, \ref{thmboth}, \ref{onlycomp}, \ref{onlyrev}, \ref{thm:foata} and \ref{Thm:Kreweras}, in which we prove all these homomesies.
-In addition, we proved homomesy for 5 statistics not in the database, in Theorems \ref{thm:LC_inversions_at_entry} \ref{thm:descents_at_i_LC}, \ref{thm:inversion_positions_RC}, \ref{thm:ith_entry_comp}, and \ref{Thm:Kreweras} (fourth statistic), for a grand total of 122 homomesic statistics.
-Furthermore, we found theorems on orbit structure of the maps, chiefly Theorems \ref{Thm: L-Orbit cardinality}, \ref{Prop:K even orbs} and \ref{thm:Orbit_generators_K}.
-More details on the orbit structure are in the sections corresponding to each map.
+Rather than pick actions and statistics at random to test for homomesy, we used FindStat~\cite{FindStat}, the combinatorial statistics database, which (at the time of writing) included 387 permutation statistics and 19 bijective maps on permutations.
+Using the interface with SageMath~\cite{sage} computational software, we tested all combinations of these maps and statistics, finding 117 potential instances of homomesy, involving 68 statistics.